JeffNtes/filament/libs/matdbg/README.md

 ## Capabilities

-TODO: describe matdbg
+matdbg is a library for debugging and live-editing shader code in Filament.
+At the of time of this writing, the following capabilities are supported.

 - OpenGL: Displaying and editing GLSL
-- Metal: Displaying and Editing MSL
+- Metal: Displaying and editing MSL
-- Vulkan: Displaying SPIRV, Displaying and editing transpiled GLSL
+- Vulkan: Displaying SPIRV, displaying and editing transpiled GLSL

-Even the current app is using Vulkan, it's possible to inspect the Metal shaders, as long as the material has been built with Metal support included.
+Note that a given material can be built with multiple backends, even though only one backend is active during a session.
+For example, if the current app is using Vulkan, it is often still possible to inspect the Metal shaders, as long as the material has been built with Metal support included.

 ## Setup for Desktop